djradon/public-notes/blogs.carpe-noctem.2024-09-15-introducing-carpe-noctem.md

 Practically speaking, people and their software could use good conceptualizations and shared knowledge to keep track of what happens in games and stories of all kinds, in a way that other people and computers can understand.

-But beyond this documentary function, the conceptualizations I'm talking about could be used by writers, creators and [[Game Masters|t.role-playing.gm]] to help create scenarios, worlds, and systems of their own that could be easily shared, adapted, and remixed.
+But beyond this documentary function, the conceptualizations I'm talking about could be used by writers, creators and [[Game Masters|t.roleplaying.gm]] to help create scenarios, worlds, and systems of their own that could be easily shared, adapted, and remixed.

 It's the "distributed, interoperable, and well-defined" vision of the Semantic Web applied to the realm of imagination.
 To supercharge CARP, people will need a way to share their stories and their creations.